estuary/flow/site/docs/reference/Connectors/materialization-connectors/Snowflake.md

 This means that updates of keys `/date, /user_id` will need to physically read far fewer rows as compared to a key like `/user_id`, because those rows will tend to live in the same micro-partitions, and Snowflake is able to cheaply prune micro-partitions that aren't relevant to the transaction.

+## Reserved Words

+Snowflake has a list of reserved words that must be quoted in order to be used as an identifier.
+Flow automatically quotes fields that are in the reserved words list.
+You can find this list in Snowflake's documentation [here](https://docs.snowflake.com/en/sql-reference/reserved-keywords.html) as well as [here](https://go.estuary.dev/a9vE7a) in the connector source code.